Bombay cat

 The Bombay cat is a short-haired breed of domestic cat.
 Bombays are glossy solid black cats with a muscular build, and have characteristic large bright copper-golden eyes.
 The breed is named after the Indian city of Bombay (Mumbai), referring to the habitat of the Indian black leopard.

 There exist two different variants of Bombay breed: the American Bombay and the British Bombay.
-American-type Bombays were developed by crossbreeding sable American Burmese and black American Shorthair cats, to produce a cat of mostly Burmese type, but with a sleek, panther-like black coat with copper-golden eyes.
-British-type Bombays are solid black-coloured Asian Self cats under the Asian group, a group of European Burmese and chinchilla Persian crosses.
-The British-type Bombay originated from three mismatings of European Burmese with black domestic short-haired cats.
+US-type Bombays were developed by crossbreeding sable American Burmese and black American Shorthair cats, to produce a cat of mostly Burmese type, but with a sleek, panther-like black coat with copper-golden eyes.
+UK-type Bombays are solid black-coloured Asian Self cats under the Asian group, a group of European Burmese and chinchilla Persian crosses.
+The UK-type Bombay originated from three mismatings of European Burmese with black domestic short-haired cats.

 Both types of Bombay cats are selectively bred by breeders and pedigreed in multiple major cat fancier and breeder organisations.
 Similar to other officially recognised cat breeds, the term "Bombay" is only meant to be used for cats from this specific breed, which are by definition all purebred cats with a known and formally registered ancestry, also known as the cat's pedigree or "paperwork".

-Breed registration

 History

-Starting in 1958, the breed was developed by Nikki Horner, a breeder from Louisville, Kentucky, USA, who attempted to create a breed of cat that resembled a miniature black panther.
+Starting in 1958, the US-type Bombay breed was developed by Nikki Horner, a breeder from Louisville, Kentucky, USA, who attempted to create a breed of cat that resembled a miniature black panther.
 The first attempt was a failure, but the second, in 1965, was successful.

+Breed registration

-The breed was officially recognised and registered by the Cat Fanciers' Association (CFA) in 1970 and The International Cat Association (TICA) in 1979.
+The US-type breed was officially recognised and registered by the Cat Fanciers' Association (CFA) in 1970 and The International Cat Association (TICA) in 1979.
+Within the Fédération Internationale Féline (FIFe), the Bombay only holds preliminary recognition status.

+The UK-type is registered as the Asian Self under the Asian group with the Governing Council of the Cat Fancy (GCCF), which is the sole registry that recognises the British Bombay and operates in the UK.